mxz12119/FlyGCL/MICCAI24/README.md

 <br>

 ## Dataset
-The Dataset has been uploaded to google drive:[https://drive.google.com/drive/folders/1QNu7A0NREiR5eTowzqODpONfgbiaY3Bl?usp=sharing]
+The Dataset has been uploaded to google drive:[https://drive.google.com/drive/folders/1QNu7A0NREiR5eTowzqODpONfgbiaY3Bl?usp=sharing].
+The final structure is as follows: data
+├── HemiBrain
+│   └── raw
+└── Manc
+    └── raw

 ## Main Technologies